userquin/vite-ssg/README.md

 ### Components and composables

-Since `vite-ssg` will handle `i18n` for you, you only need to use some `locale` aware components ad composables.
+Since `vite-ssg` will handle `i18n` for you, you only need to use some `locale` aware components and composables.

 - `i18n-router-view` component:
   `vite-ssg` will register `i18n-router-view` that is the equivalent to `router-view` but `locale` aware.